Aligned Layout

 Optional Parameters

-– Control height (absolute or percentage of parent height).- If
+width– Control width (absolute or percentage of parent width).height– Control height (absolute or percentage of parent height).- If

-are not provided, they default to 1 character or the control's minimum size.
+widthorheightare not provided, they default to 1 character or the control's minimum size.

 To create a control with an aligned layout you can use: